 They do not offer academic credit, but do provide a certificate for completing course modules.

 You can find a lot of information on our road safety section, additionally we encourage you to check out some other road safety reports.
 They will give you even more information on road safety data in the world and your country, more evidence based research on the youth and road safety crisis as well as other actionable steps you can take.

-The Global Status Report on Road Safety 2015, reflects on information from 180 countries published by the World Health Organization.
+The Global Status Report on Road Safety 2018, reflects on information from 180 countries published by the World Health Organization.
 It gives a low down on the latest road safety data from all countries enabling you to see whether your country has certain proved measures such as road safety laws.
 The status report also includes a handy mobile app to help visualize data.